sara-nl/Quantum-projects/README.md

-# Quantum Projects
+# Divide and Conquer Project

-- Divide and Conquer
+Offering solutions to harness as much Quantum Advantage as possible.
+SURF is using Quantum Machine Learning applied on the Camelyon dataset, which asre histopathology images provided by Radboud Medical Center.